London Stansted Airport: Postwar use

-Commercial operations and redevelopment
+Under BAA ownership (1966–2013)

 Beginning in 1966, after Stansted was placed under BAA control, the airport was used by holiday charter operators wishing to escape the higher costs associated with operating from Heathrow and Gatwick.

 Stansted had been held in reserve as a third London airport since the 1950s.
 However, after a public inquiry at Chelmsford in 1966–67, the government set up the Roskill Commission to review the need afresh.
 The Commission for the Third London Airport (the "Roskill Commission") of 1968–71 did not include Stansted as one of its four short-listed sites and recommended that Cublington in Buckinghamshire should be developed as London's third airport.
 However, the Conservative government under Ted Heath agreed with a minority recommendation that a site at Foulness in the Thames Estuary, later renamed Maplin, should be developed, but in 1974, the incoming Labour government under Harold Wilson cancelled the Maplin project because of the economic situation.